 How to add a blur effect in Photoshop?

 Ans: You can use several blurs from the Filter option in Photoshop.
 You will find enough blur options on the menu.
-Try implementing one by one to get the best one.
+Try implementing them one by one to get the best one.
 You can also use the Color Lookup adjustment layer to add some more effects if you want.

 Why do I need to create a foggy glass effect over the image?